Top Mariners draft pick Emerson Hancock makes ‘debut’ with batting-practice session in Tacoma

-TACOMA — As the smoke cloud began to overtake the South Puget Sound late Friday morning, making the scenery beyond the walls of Cheney Stadium into hazy outlines and air quality the equivalent the feeling of licking an ashtray, it seemed like the long-awaited sight of Emerson Hancock pitching to batters might be delayed once again.
+TACOMA — As the smoke cloud began to overtake the South Puget Sound late Friday morning, making the scenery beyond the walls of Cheney Stadium into hazy outlines and air quality the equivalent of the feeling of licking an ashtray, it seemed like the long-awaited sight of Emerson Hancock pitching to batters might be delayed once again.

-But because he had steadily build up to this moment since reporting to the Mariners’ summer camp July 1 and was throwing only a one-inning live batting-practice session, Hancock still made his much-anticipated “debut” before the intrasquad game scheduled for the day was canceled due to poor air quality.
+But because he had steadily built up to this moment since reporting to the Mariners’ summer camp July 1 and was throwing only a one-inning live batting-practice session, Hancock still made his much-anticipated “debut” before the intrasquad game scheduled for the day was canceled due to poor air quality.

 “It felt good to get back there and get that adrenaline going,” Hancock said.
 “It’s been a while.”

-It was the first time he’d pitched to hitters since March 6 vs. the University of Massachusetts, his last outing for the Bulldogs before NCAA baseball was shut down due to the spread of the novel coronavirus.
+It was the first time he’d pitched to hitters since March 6 against the University of Massachusetts, his last outing for the Georgia Bulldogs before NCAA baseball was shut down due to the spread of the novel coronavirus.

 Facing infielder Noelvi Marte and outfielders Taylor Trammell and Alberto Rodriguez, Hancock displayed hints of that talent that made the Mariners feel like they got a steal selecting him with the No. 6 overall pick in this year’s draft out of the University of Georgia.